Series Description:

 It is the honest truth of what someone has felt in a brief moment of time.

-It is a means to say what has been said countless times by countless mouths in a way that no one has done before.
+It is a means to say what has been said countless times by countless mouths, but in a way that no one has said it before.

 It is just a collection of words that might destroy your world, but maybe you needed or deserved that apocalypse of one.